Napa, California: Post-Conquest era

-Prior to the American Conquest of California, Napa Valley was in California's District of Sonoma.
+Prior to the Conquest of California by the U.S., Napa Valley was in California's District of Sonoma.
 At the time, its boundaries also included Lake County to the north.
 By this time, the indigenous people were either working as field laborers or living in small bands in the hills surrounding the valley.
-Tensions between the white settlers and Native Americans broke into war in 1850, resulting in soldiers hunting down and killing all the natives they could find, driving the remainder north toward Clear Lake.
+Tensions between the white settlers and Native Americans broke into war in 1850, resulting in soldiers hunting down and massacring all the natives they could find, driving the remainder north toward Clear Lake.
 By 1870, the Native American population consisted of only a few laborers and servants working for the white settlers.

 The City of Napa was founded by Nathan Coombs in 1847.
-General Mariano Guadalupe Vallejo had paid to survey for a township downriver at Soscol Landing where riverboats could turn around prior to Napa's founding.
+General Mariano Guadalupe Vallejo had paid to survey for a township downriver at Soscol Landing, where riverboats could turn around prior to Napa's founding.
 Instead, the Napa town site was surveyed on property Coombs had received from Nicolas Higuera, original holder of the Rancho Entre Napa, a Mexican land grant.
 The first record of a ship navigating the river was the Susana in 1842, though by 1850 the Dolphin became the first passenger steamship to navigate the Napa River in order to open another path of commerce.

 In the mid-1850s, Napa's Main Street rivaled that of many larger cities, with as many as 100 saddle horses tied to the fences on an average afternoon.
 John Patchett opened the first commercial winery in the county in 1859.
 The Napa Valley Register, founded by J.I.
 Horrell and L. Hoxie Strong, made its debut on August 10, 1863, with weekly publications until becoming a daily newspaper in 1872.